Hussein Hajj Hassan: Political career and views

 Hajj Hassan is a member of the Lebanese Shia party Hezbollah.
 He ran on the latter's electoral list in Lebanon's 1996 general election and was elected MP of the Beqaa's Baalbeck/Hermel constituency.
 In May 1998, he argued that although Islamic state is an ideal solution, Hezbollah is aware of its inapplicability in Lebanon.
 In 2000 he was the head of the Lebanese Agriculture and Tourism committee.

 He was reelected in the 2000, 2005 and 2009 polls.
 In 2009, he was among Hezbollah's 11 members of parliament.
 In June 2009, he met with the then European Union foreign policy chief Javier Solana in Beirut, representing Hezbollah.
 From 2000 to 2005 he led the parliamentary commission on agriculture and tourism.
 He is part of the "Loyalty to the Resistance", an opposition parliamentary bloc.

 He was named on 9 November 2009 minister of agriculture in Saad Hariri's national unity government.
 In January 2011, he and other two ministers, Gebran Bassil and Mohamad Jawad Khalifeh, resigned from the cabinet, leading to the collapse of Hariri government.

 He was appointed to Najib Mikati's cabinet again as a minister of agriculture in June 2011.
 As minister he signed a cooperative agreement with Jihad al-Binaa, in order to provide agricultural vocation.
 This move was criticized as allowing Hezbollah to take credit through Jihad al-Binaa of government provided projects.

-As minister for agriculture, he allegedely funelled funds and government funds "selectively" to Hezbollah constituencies.
+As minister for agriculture, he allegedly funelled funds and government funds "selectively" to Hezbollah constituencies.

 In 2018 he was reelected to Lebanese parliament as representative of the Bekaa III (Baalbek/Al-Hermel) constituency.

+Sanctions

+In June 2026, it was reported that the US government has sanctioned him for his support of Hezbollah and actions within a terrorist group.
+His name was added to the US Treasury Department OFAC's Specially Designated Nationals (SDN) List.